Phoneum Price Tops $0.0000 (PHT)

-Phoneum (CURRENCY:PHT) traded 5.7% lower against the U.S. dollar during the 1 day period ending at 22:00 PM ET on February 7th.
-Phoneum has a market cap of $145,174.40 and $1,310.00 worth of Phoneum was traded on exchanges in the last day.
-One Phoneum coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last week, Phoneum has traded up 106% against the U.S. dollar.
+Phoneum (CURRENCY:PHT) traded 4.1% lower against the dollar during the 24 hour period ending at 17:00 PM ET on February 12th.
+One Phoneum coin can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+Phoneum has a market cap of $137,006.57 and approximately $189.00 worth of Phoneum was traded on exchanges in the last day.
+In the last seven days, Phoneum has traded up 56.6% against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.